 (1) In this Division —

-CCS Act means the Children and Community Services Act 2004;

 investigable death has the meaning given in subsection (3).

 (2) If a term is given a meaning in the CCS Act, it has the same meaning in this Division unless the contrary intention appears in this Division.